-There are numerous instruments with varying accuracy for assessment of psychological symptoms.
-Beck Depression Inventory (BDI) used in this study has a reasonable degree of sensitivity and specificty11.
 Reports on studies of depression among infertile women in the south east of Nigeria are few in spite of the enormous impact on reproductive capacity.

-This study on infertile women in a tertiary institution in southeastern Nigeria will report on the prevalence of depression and its determinants among the subjects.
+This study on infertile women in a tertiary institution in southeastern Nigeria will report on the prevalence of depression and its indicators among the subjects.